not-mentally-stable/not-mentally-stable/README.md

 - **Performance Libraries**: Optimized solutions for complex operations
 - **API Wrappers**: Simplified interfaces for Roblox services and features
 - **Code Templates**: Starting points and boilerplate for common patterns
+- **Other**: i also sometimes make random stuff for entertainment, feel free to use them
 ---

 ### 📈 GitHub Stats